 You’ll hear me talk about this more in upcoming videos, but changing these variables also changes the harmonic signature ever so slightly with even the most minor tweaks.
 With precision shooting in the firearm world, they use seating depth and the jump to the rifle's lands as a way to harmonically tune their loads.

-we don’t have the variable of our slugs jump to the lands in our rifles like firearms do, but recently we are seeing pin probe innovations come into our sport to control slug seating depth.
+As airgunners, we don’t have the variable of our slugs jump to the lands in our rifles like firearms do, but recently we are seeing pin probe innovations come into our sport to control slug seating depth.
 This variable can also have a harmonic tuning effect on your rifle.

 THERE'S THE SWEET SPOT!